handsontable/handsontable/docs/next/guides/getting-started/installation.md

 If you're using Handsontable as a CommonJS package, or as an ECMAScript module (using a package manager), import the full distribution of Handsontable as a JavaScript file.

-Use your bundler's preferred importing method.
+Use your bundler's preferred method of importing files.
 For example:

 ```js
 import Handsontable from 'handsontable';